alejandroaviles/sMGPT/README.md

 The input power spectra should be located in input/ where you can find a code PNW.nb to compute the non-wiggle power spectrum.

-In the modules code/0_params.m and codeNW/0_params.m you should specify the route to the power spectra with and without wiggles.
+In the modules code/0_params.m and codeNW/0_params.m you should specify the route to the power spectra with and without wiggles, and details about the cosmology (h,OmegaM,fR0,...).
 There you can specify the kind of perturbative kernels used.